 But even if your yard has quite a bit of shade over the course of the day, you can try growing vegetables that grow in shade.
 More than 40 crops can get by on less than six hours of full sun, and some need only 2!

-Gardening 101: Check that You Have Permission
+Check You Have Permission

 If you rent, be sure to check with your landlord before digging in your yard.
 Even if you own your house, it turns out you can’t necessarily do whatever you want with your yard.
 Some homeowners’ associations and condos don’t allow vegetable gardens, and some city ordinances restrict where and what you can plant, especially food plants, which are sometimes banned from front yards and parking strips.
 Check the rules in your neighborhood.